piercus/combinatoire/README.md

 ## Explicit-form Usage

 In some specific case :
-* When you need to use array or function values as props
+* When you need to use Object/Array or function values
-* When you need to give a specific id to your parameter (different from value)
+* When you want to use tree-organised properties

 It is useful to expicit the values like